 A4 Knowledge of the regulatory and fiscal frameworks within which business, legal and financial services transactions are conducted

-Financial Services: The purpose and scope of financial services regulation; the financial services regulatory framework in general (including authorisation), and how it applies to solicitors' firms; recognition of relevant financial services issues (including the identification of specified investments, specified activities and relevant exemptions); application of financial services provisions to the types of legal work covered by the OSCE and TLST; appropriate sources of information on financial services.
+Financial Services: The purpose and scope of financial services regulation; the financial services regulatory framework in general (including authorisation), and how it applies to solicitors' firms; recognition of relevant financial services issues (including the identification of specified investments, specified activities and relevant exemptions); application of financial services provisions to the types of legal work covered by the OSCE; appropriate sources of information on financial services.

 General: tax years, financial years, accounting periods, tax periods.
 The date(s) when payment of each of the following five taxes is due (see below)

-Income tax: total income; personal allowances and reliefs; taxation at source and direct assessment; grossing up dividend income and savings income; calculation of a taxpayer's liability or the refund due.
+Income tax: total income; personal allowances and reliefs; taxation at source and direct assessment; calculation of a taxpayer's liability or the refund due.

 Capital gains tax: when a disposal occurs for capital gains tax purposes; relevant date of disposal; treatment of disposals between spouses and civil partners; chargeable and exempt assets; allowable expenditure; exemptions and reliefs; calculation of the gain or loss on a disposal; treatment of losses; calculation of a chargeable person's overall liability.

-Inheritance tax: the charge to tax on death; lifetime transfers that are immediately chargeable and those that are potentially exempt when made; calculation of the value transferred; exemptions and reliefs in respect of transfers on death and lifetime transfers; the transferable nil-rate band; calculation of a person's cumulative total; calculation of the tax payable in respect of transfers on death and lifetime transfers; loss relief on the sale of land and qualifying shares.
+Inheritance tax: the charge to tax on death; lifetime transfers that are immediately chargeable and those that are potentially exempt when made; calculation of the value transferred; exemptions and reliefs in respect of transfers on death and lifetime transfers; the nil-rate band, the main residence nil-rate band and their transfer; calculation of a person's cumulative total; calculation of the tax payable in respect of transfers on death and lifetime transfers; loss relief on the sale of land and qualifying shares.

 Corporation tax: income profits; chargeable receipts; deductible expenditure; capital allowances; trading loss relief; capital gains; capital loss relief; roll-over relief; charges on income; calculation of a company's tax liability.